arosado1/Links/some_commands.md

 # Some commands
-To remove jobs on condor:
+To remove jobs from condor:

 `condor_rm -name <schedd> <cluster>`